CellProfiler/tutorials/internal_use/docs/PixelClassification/PixelClassification.rst

 1. Open CellProfiler.
 2. Load the *pixel_based_classification.cpppipe* pipeline file.
-3. Add the exported probability maps to the **Images** module.
+3. Add the exported probability maps AND their matching original imags to the **Images** module.
+4. In the **NamesAndTypes** module, if your first ilastik class was for CHO cells, set the rule criteria for the 'cho' image to ``Metadata->Does->Have probnum matching->0``; if you created your background class first and the cell class second, change the final digit to 1.
-4. Run the pipeline and review the segmentation.
+5. Run the pipeline and review the segmentation.
+How robustly did it perform on different images?

-We have transformed the patterns and texture of intensity in the DIC image into an image where the intensity reflects the likelihood that a given pixel belongs to a cell.
+We have now transformed the patterns and texture of intensity in the DIC image into an image where the intensity reflects the likelihood that a given pixel belongs to a cell.
 The image below demonstrates how the IdentifyPrimaryObjects module successfully segments all the CHO cells.